Skip to main content

 We maintain three scenarios at Aiden:

 1. The conservative scenario: your product finder is exposed to 4% of your total website visits.
-This scenario assumes limited placements of product finder for only 1 or 2 categories.
+This scenario assumes limited placements of product finders for only 1 or 2 categories.

 2. The average scenario: your product finder is exposed to 8% of your total website visits.
 This scenario assumes more extensive placements of product finders for all top-10 categories.
 (Benchmark from case study Kees Smit.)